 Seasonal allergies hit people especially hard during the spring.
 One reason for this is the sheer number of trees, grasses, flowers, and shrubs bursting into bloom.
 Surprisingly, there are several other allergens that can trigger spring allergies, such as pests and mold.
+If you are truly interested in this subject matter, you probably know that Cockroaches have been spreading allergens for a very long time.
 Those who experience recurring allergy symptoms may find testing helpful in identifying bothersome allergens to better control their symptoms.

 Most people know that roaches and rodents can cause allergic reactions that mimic those of seasonal allergies.
 Because of these potential allergic reactions, t’s always a good idea to keep pests out of the home.
 But during the spring, insects (e.g. bees, wasps, and ants) become far more active, triggering possibly severe allergic reactions in those sensitive to these insects.

 If someone in your home has an allergy to insect bugs and stings, take steps to keep the immediate area around your home free from these insects.
 Professionals like those at Joshua’s Pest Control can address infestations that may pose a serious health risk to you or your loved ones.

 As disturbing as this is to many people, mold lives everywhere.
 It is especially fond of moist places, such as leaves, logs, kitchens, and bathrooms.
 There are about 1,000 species of mold present in the United States.
 Many of these move through the air as tiny spores, invisible to the naked eye.